SoftUni-Internal/interactive-content/EN/10-Exam-Preparation/02-Problem.md

 # Input / Output

 You are provided with one interface, which will help you with the correct execution process of your program.
-The interface is **Engine** and the class implementing this interface should read the input and when the program finishes, this class should print the output.
+The interface is called **Engine** and the class implementing this interface should read the input and when the program finishes, this class should print the output.

 You are given the **EngineImpl** class with written logic in it.
 In order the code to be **compiled**, some parts are **commented, don’t forget to comment them out**.
 The **try-catch block** is also **commented** in order for the program to **throw exceptions and for you to see them, comment it out** when you are **ready** with this too.